 Salas adds that it’s a good idea to “know your local culture.
 This can be the culture of your school, or even your town,” when you’re planning how and when to come out.
 “If the culture is more rigidly opposed to LGBTQ people, you may want to first tell one trustworthy friend,” LaRocca says.
 “If you’re a little more unsure of the reaction of the other person, you can do it in a public place.
 That can be intimidating, but people are less likely to act violently in this type of a setting.”

 It’s also important to remember you are not alone in this.
 One of the great things about coming out in college is that there is often a support system and infrastructure that can help make the process a lot less daunting.
-This is why Dr. Cassmassi says, “Many campuses have LGBT groups, which can provide safe environments.”
-So, if you’re nervous or worried you won't be safe in coming out, definitely take advantage of any services and support they offer.
+Look into your campus' LGBT groups and organizations.
+That way, you have a community of people ready to support and embrace you no matter what.

 Who to come out to